tushargit/edx_Activity/edx_installation.md

-.. note :: TASK [edxlocal | create a database for edxapp]
+ ..note:: TASK [edxlocal | create a database for edxapp]